n1k1t/mock-server/README.md

 Seeds can help to generate content with the same values each request using [faker](https://www.npmjs.com/package/@faker-js/faker)

-By default the number of seed takes from `X-Mock-Seed` in `incoming.headers` but also expectation provides a flow to do it from everywhere in [context](#context)
+By default a number of seed takes from `X-Use-Mock-Seed` in `incoming.headers`

 **Example**